-Everyone will die as the consequence of sin.
-However, the soul, mind, & spirit for Believers continues to live for all eternity in Heaven in the presence of God in Paradise.
-This is by the Grace of God – his free gift to those that have faith and believe in him – and occurs immediately following death when everyone receives a first faith judgement.
+Everyone will die as a consequence of sin.
+However, the soul, mind, & spirit of Believers continues to live for all eternity in Heaven in the presence of God in Paradise.
+This is by the Grace of God – his free gift to those that have faith and believe in him – and occurs immediately following death when everyone receives a first faith judgment.
 At this time the spirit of the Believer ascends to heaven (see Luke 16:22), and the spirit of the non-believer goes into a place of suffering forever (Luke 16:19-31).

 Christianity According to the Bible by Ron Rhodes

 The Bible from 30,000 feet by Skip Heitzig ( https://tinyurl.com/43ejd3rj )

 The Key Ideas Bible Handbook by Ron Rhodes ( https://tinyurl.com/4mavw5v2 )